Student Application Process for Parents and Students

 - Students who have siblings currently attending the choice district

-- Choice students who have completed the terminal grade of the sending district (i.e., students who attend a choice district with grades that terminate before 12th grade and with a natural progression to another choice district).
+- Choice students who have completed the terminal grade of the sending district (i.e., students who attend a choice district with grades that terminate before 12th grade and with a natural progression to another choice district, provided they will enroll in a choice-approved grade/program and they meet any program-specific criteria).

-- Resident students of the choice district who move out of the district and want to remain in the choice district the following year.
+- Resident students of the choice district who move out of the district before the application deadline in December and want to remain in the choice district the following year.

 Check the district's policies on their website or on this website to find out what enrollment preferences and policies exist.